 - time of the day (digestion will normally be stronger in the first half of the day),

 - season (think about eating a big hot meal if it is +35ºC outside),

 - type of food (a small piece of pineapple will leave your stomach very quickly, a large steak will stay there for a while).

 How do I know when I can eat my next meal?

 Many people experience it as heaviness in their stomach if they have eaten too early after the previous meal.
 Some will mention heartburn and acid reflux, some – bloating soon after eating.
 Whatever it is, you can find out by observing yourself and learning to see the connections.
 For example, you can keep a journal and take short notes like: “I ate food X at this time of the day, I felt good/bad several hours later” or “I ate food Y in the evening, had a nice/poor night’s sleep and woke up refreshed/grumpy”.
 It does require some work, of course, and unfortunately there is no “magic pill”.

 It’s fine if you are not ready to change anything just yet.
 It takes time to prepare, gather information and inspiration to change something in life.
 But once you get really tired of feeling unwell, you can get back control over your life.
 As my friend Leigh Eastman has put it:

 Taking responsibility for your own health and wellbeing is, I believe, the key to a long happy and healthy life.

-* If you are in need of a biochemical analogy here, you can think of Āma as different biomarkers and risk factors, antibodies that are produced in allergies or other autoimmune conditions, and similar molecules that “should not be there normally”.
+* If you are searching for a biochemical analogy here, you can think of Āma as different biomarkers and risk factors, antibodies that are produced in allergies or other autoimmune conditions, and similar molecules that “should not be there normally”.